dheadshot/RenameFilesForWeb/README.md

 ## Version History

+* Version 1.21.00 - Fixed a major bug that meant that only the first character was replaced.
 * Version 1.20.00 - First version made open-source.
 Added extra files for ease of compilation.
 * Version 1.10.01 - Added usage information to program.
 * Version 1.10.00 - Added the Recursive mode to rename all files in a directory tree.